jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ## BigFix is Extremely Flexible

 - There are tons of setting that can be tweaked for almost every part of the BigFix platform.
+  - Root Server
+  - Relays
+  - Clients
+  - and more!
 - No matter what your use case is, there is a setting that can help!

 ## Many Defaults Should Be Changed!